timofeysie/redux-typescript-example/README.md

 Time:        2.353 s, estimated 7 s
 ```

-That's enough for this article.
+That's enough for this section.
 Next up in step four of the Redux essentials tutorials is [editing the posts](https://redux.js.org/tutorials/essentials/part-4-using-data#editing-posts).

 Step four is a big one.
-After editing there is a section for Users and Posts and another for More Post Features.
-That's probably another two more articles each for those.
+After editing a post there is a section for Users and Posts and another for More Post Features.
+Instead of creating separate posts for those, I will keep adding sections here.

 I hope you enjoyed the content.
 Please reach out on twitter with the hashtag #ReduxEssentialsInTypeScript if you have any questions or feedback.
 See you next time.

-(to add next section also)

-# Editing a post with Redux and TypeScript
+## Editing a post with Redux and TypeScript

 [Editing Posts](https://redux.js.org/tutorials/essentials/part-4-using-data#editing-posts) is part of step 4 from the Redux Essentials learning trail.